GClunies/reflekt/README.md

 ---

 ## CLI Commands
+The `reflekt` includes a `--help` option for the CLI and each command.
 You can access the `reflekt` CLI help by running `reflekt --help`.
 Below is a list of available commands.